 A conviction set aside is different from expungement in that expungement seals someone’s criminal record from certain members of the public.

-Many other states have expungement laws that are designed to let people who have been convicted of a crime move on with their lives.
+Many other states have expungement laws designed to let people convicted of a crime move on with their lives.
 By expunging their record after a period of good behavior, these states let people hide their conviction from the public.
 Background checks will not discover the criminal record, though law enforcement still has access to it.

 Arizona law does not have expungement.
 The closest it has is a conviction set aside.
 Members of the public can still see the prior conviction.
 The listing, however, includes a note that the sentence has been completed.